-Top risks Examples of ongoing or planned mitigation activities Fraud and corruption may be committed by staff and non-staff due to weak or inadequate internal controls or vulnerable external mechanisms and processes (e.g. mandatory training on fraud business environments.
-Address allegations of fraud are in a timely manner.
+Top risks E camples of ongoing or planned mitigation activities Fraud and corruption may be committed by staff and non-staff due to weak or inadequate internal controls or vulnerable external Raise awareness on fraud prevention, detection and response mechanisms and processes (e.g. mandatory training on fraud prevention). business environments. • Address allegations of fraud are in a timely manner.